dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ## Official integrations

 .NET Aspire provides many integrations to help you build cloud-native applications.
 These integrations are designed to work seamlessly with the .NET Aspire app host and client libraries.
-The following sections detail cloud-agnostic, Azure-specific, and Amazon Web Services (AWS) integrations.
+The following sections detail cloud-agnostic, Azure-specific, Amazon Web Services (AWS), and Community Toolkit integrations.

 ### Cloud-agnostic integrations